-1.1 This practice describes an accelerated procedure intended to predict the lifetime of images stored in dark keeping conditions in typical office environments.

-1.2 This standard does not purport to address all of the safety concerns, if any, associated with its use.
+- 1.1 This practice describes an accelerated procedure intended to determine the dark stability of ink jet prints. - 1.2 This standard does not purport to address all of the safety concerns, if any, associated with its use.
 It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.